- 17-time Paralympic Medalist

 - 2014 U.S. Nationals: 1500m, 5000m- Gold

 - 2013 World IPC: 100m, 200m, 400m, 800m, 1500m, 5000m- Gold

 - 2013 Marathon ‘Grand Slam’ Winner- London, Boston, Chicago, New York

-Winning 11 Paralympic medals, 14 World medals, and 12 major marathons is no easy feat, especially when you are facing such an adversity like Tatyana McFadden.
+Winning 17 Paralympic medals, 17 World medals, and countless major marathons is no easy feat, especially when you are facing such an adversity like Tatyana McFadden.
 Tatyana was born with spina bifida, a hole in her spine, and spent the first six years of her life in a Russian orphanage.
 Being paralyzed from the waist down, having no wheelchair access, and learning to walk on her hands would lead her down a path that she could have never dreamed of… and she’s not done yet.

 In 1994 on a work-related trip to Russia, then Commissioner of Disabilities for the U.S. Department of Health, Deborah McFadden, met Tatyana while visiting her orphanage.
 Deborah immediately felt an unexplainable connection and adopted Tatyana, knowing that she could give her a better life.

 Once in the United States, Tatyana enrolled in various sports groups with hopes to build her strength that was lacking after the poor healthcare at the orphanage.
 This is where she fell in love with wheelchair racing.

 At 15, Tatyana made her first appearance in the 2004 Athens Paralympic Games, bringing home two medals and was hungry for more.
 She continued on to the 2008 Paralympics in Beijing adding four medals, and onto the 2012 London Games where she collected another four medals, three of them being gold.
 At the 2013 World Championships, she made history becoming the first athlete to win six gold medals at the same competition.